arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-gs/content.md

 -   Arduino Edge Control (<https://store.arduino.cc/edge-control>)
 -   Micro USB cable
 -   Arduino IDE 1.8.10+
--   External power source : a 12V LiPo/SLA battery or power supply
+-   External power source : a 12V SLA battery or 12V power supply
 -   1x Phoenix connector
 -   2x Jumper wires

 ## Instructions

 In this getting started tutorial you will set up the Edge Control board and blink an LED.
 You will first learn to install the core from the Boards Manager.
 You will write a simple blink sketch using some fundamental APIs provided by the Arduino Edge Control Library.
-You will need to connect your board to an external power source and therefore have a LiPo battery or a power source with you when running the sketch.
+You will need to connect your board to an external power source and therefore have a SLA battery or a power source with you when running the sketch.

 ### 1. Get to Know the Board